How to install Boost library in Ubuntu or any Debian based distribution

 Once the installation is complete, you can use the library in your project.

-So, let me get into step straight away.
+So, let me get into step straight away to show how to install Boost in linux.

-Once the pages get loaded, click on “Download”, which redirects you to the index page.
-From there you can get libraries in different compressions.
+Once the pages get loaded, click on “Download”, which redirects you to the index page, and from there, you can get libraries in different compressions.

 Click on Download